Best bass guitars 2024: Four- and five-string options for every style and budget

 Bass guitars are available in four, five, and even six-string options but you’re far more likely to come across the four and five-string variants.
 The five-string bass offers an extra low string, allowing you to deliver even lower tones than a regular bass guitar.
 This versatility is great for players who want to be more exploratory or those who play heavier styles where their guitarists might be down-tuning.
 It’s certainly worth considering the added value of the extra string, as well as the extra weight!
 Five-string bass guitars require more wood for the neck and body, so you can expect them to be much weightier than their four-string cousins, which is something to bear in mind.
 We’d certainly recommend that a beginner sticks to four strings until they get their bearings with the instrument and are ready to move on to something more complex.

-You will also come across scale length when researching the best bass guitars.
+You will also come across scale length when researching your next bass.
 Scale length is the distance between the nut and bridge, an important factor in the way the instrument plays.
 The thicker the string, the longer the scale length will need to be to accommodate the extra girth, so you’ll often find five-string bass guitars have a longer scale than their four-string counterparts.
 You will also come across the short-scale bass guitar from time to time.
 Favored for their great recording tone and easy playability, a short-scale bass guitar is a great option for new players or those with smaller dimensions.
 The shorter scale length makes these guitars very punchy sounding, hence their popularity in the recording studio.

-I’m a Junior Deals Writer at Guitar Player.
-I regularly test and review music gear with a focus on guitars, amps, and pedals, as well as being responsible for over 60 buying guides, and helping musicians find the best deals on gear.
-I worked in music retail for 5 years at Dawsons Music and Northwest Guitars, and have written for various music sites including Guitar World, MusicRadar, Guitar.com, Ultimate Guitar, and Thomann’s t.blog.
+Matt is a Junior Deals Writer here at Guitar Player.
+He regularly tests and reviews music gear with a focus on guitars, amps, pedals, modelers, and pretty much anything else guitar-related.
+Matt worked in music retail for 5 years at Dawsons Music and Northwest Guitars and has written for many music sites including MusicRadar, Guitar World, Guitar.com, Ultimate Guitar, and Thomann’s t.blog.
+A regularly gigging guitarist with over 20 years of experience playing live, writing, and recording in bands, he's performed everything from jazz to djent, gigging all over the UK in more dingy venues than you can shake a drop-tuned guitar at.